-After graduating from honors from Duke University in 1976, Jeff earned his J.D. degree at the University of Tulsa College of Law.
+Jeff is Chairman of the Board at Salem Investment Counselors.
+After graduating with honors from Duke University in 1976, Jeff earned his J.D. degree at the University of Tulsa College of Law.
 Following law school, he served as a judicial clerk to United States District Judge Franklin T. Dupree, Jr. Jeff went on to become a partner at one of the premier national law firms, Kilpatrick Townsend & Stockton, L.L.P., before he joined Salem in January 1996.
 He is past President of the Young Lawyers Division of the North Carolina Bar Association and he has served as President of the Parents’ Association and Chairman of the Board of Trustees of Forsyth Country Day School.
 He was President of the Duke Alumni Association Board of Directors from 2012-2014, a member of the Duke University Board of Trustees from 2011 to 2015 and Chair of the Hospice and Palliative Care Foundation Board of Directors (2009-2011).
 He is founder and past President of The First Tee of the Triad, a chapter of the national organization designed to foster character development and life skills in kids through the game of golf. firstname.lastname@example.org

 Kip is a 2002 graduate of the Wake Forest School of Law.
 Kip received his undergraduate degrees from Hampden-Sydney College in 1999, graduating summa cum laude with honors in Political Science and Psychology.
 Since joining Salem, Kip has helped develop financial models for equity valuation and asset allocation models for client accounts.
 Kip serves as the firm’s Chief Compliance Officer, directing all firm policies and procedures.

 Mark received his MBA from Wake Forest University’s Babcock Graduate School of Management in 1983 with concentrations in finance and investments.
 He received his undergraduate degree from the University of North Carolina at Chapel Hill in 1974, majoring in Political Science.
-Prior to joining Salem in 2006, Mark held senior family relationship management positions for 20 years with specialized wealth advisory and family office firms, Wachovia Capital Management and Atlantic Trust Private Wealth Management, serving all aspects of client families’ financial management needs.
-Mark has remained active in various leadership and board activities in the Winston-Salem community throughout his professional career.
+Prior to joining Salem, Mark held senior family relationship management positions for over 20 years with specialized wealth advisory and family office firms, Wachovia Capital Management and Atlantic Trust Private Wealth Management, serving and coordinating all aspects of client families’ financial management needs.
+At Salem and prior firms, Mark’s fixed income specialization and responsibilities included coordination of strategy, allocation, management and trade execution.
+Mark has enjoyed active leadership roles and board activities in the Winston-Salem community throughout his professional career.

 Ted is a graduate from the University of North Carolina at Chapel Hill with a double major in Economics and History.
 Since 1991 he has served several regional brokerage firms as an analyst, institutional salesman and client manager.
 Ted’s primary emphasis has been small cap equity analysis.
 Ted is an active volunteer and board participant with several local non-profit organizations.

 Joe graduated from Harvard University in 2002 and earned his MBA in 2010 from Duke University’s Fuqua School of Business.
-For ten years, Joe served as Managing Director of Research and Insights at the Advisory Board Company, a healthcare consultancy based in Washington, DC, where he provided customized investment guidance to hospitals and health care systems worldwide.
-His areas of expertise include strategic investment planning, capital prioritization, operating margin preservation, and growth and market share performance.
+For ten years, Joe served as Managing Director of Research and Insights at the Advisory Board Company, a healthcare consultancy based in Washington, DC.
 Joe earned the Chartered Financial Analyst designation in 2017 and is an active member of the CFA Institute and the CFA Society of North Carolina.
-He currently serves in a leadership role with F3, an organization dedicated to planting, growing, and serving small workout groups for the invigoration of male community leadership.
+Based in Durham, he currently serves as the firm's Chief Investment Officer.